noble/bleno/README.md

 Need a BLE central module?
 See [noble](https://github.com/sandeepmistry/noble).

-__Note:__ Mac OS X and Linux are currently the only supported OSes.
+__Note:__ Mac OS X, Linux, and Windows are currently the only supported OSes.

 ## Prerequisites